Tying Tiffany: Biography

 In 2010, Tying Tiffany signed a deal with the German label Trisol for her third album Peoples Temple.
 The album takes inspiration from the homonymous San Francisco's cult led by Jim Jones, guilty of the 1978 mass suicide.
 Peoples Temple features a much darker and heavier sound than the previous two albums.
 Tiffany issued the singles "Miracle", "Lost Way" and "3 Circle".
 In 2011, the album was followed by the remix EP, Peoples Temple Remix Edition.

 In the fall of 2010, CBS used the song "Storycide" on an episode of the TV series CSI: Las Vegas (season 11, episode 3, title Blood Moon).

 In 2011, Tying Tiffany and Italian electronic producer and composer Lorenzo Montanà started a new project, T.T.L. (meaning "Through the Lens").
 T.T.L. create instrumental music for soundtracks and trailers.
 Their song "Deep Shadow" was featured in The Hunger Games movie trailer.
-In the same year, Tying Tiffany' single "Drownin'" was featured on the football video game FIFA 12.
+In the same year, Tying Tiffany's single "Drownin'" was featured on the football video game FIFA 12.

 In January 2012, her fourth studio album was released, Dark Days, White Nights.
 The album was supported by the singles "Drownin'" and "New Colony".

 On 13 March 2013, Tiffany released the four-track EP One on ZerOKilled Music.
 This EP included the free download single "One Second".
 Also in 2013, she performed in Austin, Texas, at SXSW festival.

 On 24 February 2014, the new album Drop was released on ZerOKilled Music and Trisol.
 This album has been supported by a lot of media promotion over Europe and America.